Hyperarousal and how it causes insomnia

 What is Hyperarousal?

-The level of hyperarousal one can experience varies a lot, the most extreme being Post-Traumatic Stress Disorder (PTSD).
-Note that PTSD is not a normal state, and you do not have to have PTSD to experience hyperarousal.
-It can manifest itself as a subtle sense of unease that you might not even become aware of, but can still disrupt your sleep.
+The level of hyperarousal one may experience varies a lot, along with the level of distress and dysfunction it causes.
+One of the msot extreme examples is Post-Traumatic Stress Disorder (PTSD).
+Note that PTSD is not a normal state, but rather a diagnosed disorder,, and you do not have to have PTSD to experience hyperarousal.
+For most, hyperarousal manifests itself as a subtle sense of unease that you might not even be aware of, but can still disrupt your sleep.

-Hyperarousal is also used to describe other states where you feel emotions like curiosity, bewilderment, frustration, or anger.
+Hyperarousal can also be used to describe other states where you feel emotions like curiosity, bewilderment, frustration, or anger.
+The common denominator is how this activation impacts bodily functions, such as sleep.

 - Difficulty falling or staying asleep